 - Best Neighborhood in Monaco for Going to the Beach: Larvotto

 Despite its location along the Mediterranean ocean, Monaco has surprisingly few beaches for lounging by the water.
 The notable exception is Larvotto Beach which dominates the coast north of Monte Carlo.
 Lined against high-rise hotels and apartments, it’s more of an urban oasis than a remote, tranquil escape.
 The sand is on the rough side, so make sure to bring a comfortable pair of sandals.
 Visit the nearby promenade for bars, shops, and restaurants.
-Of the two hotels in Larvotto, Le Meridien has its own small private beach and Monte Carlo Bay has a “lagoon” which is basically a pool with a sandy bottom.
+Of the two hotels in Larvotto, Le Meridien Beach Plaza has its own small private beach and Monte Carlo Bay has a “lagoon” which is basically a pool with a sandy bottom.

 - Best Neighborhood in Monaco for Gambling: Monte Carlo & Larvotto

 The casino culture in Monaco is very different from what Americans typically expect in Las Vegas or Atlantic City.
 It’s less social and patrons tend to visit with a purpose.
 The iconic Monte Carlo Casino famously requires a dress code, but the gaming space, which comes with an admission fee, is surprisingly small.
 The most exclusive areas are behind closed doors.
 The casinos at the Fairmont and Monte Carlo Bay hotels are much more casual and almost have the feel of boutiques.
 The Café de Paris, next to the restaurant of the same name, has the most noise and energy — and is far less formal than the others.
 It’s an easy magnet for tourists.